The Cheeger problem in abstract measure spaces: Applications

-where $\Delta_{\mathcal X} u =\sum_{i=1}^k X_i^2u$ is the so-called hypoelliptic sub-Laplacian associated with $\mathcal X$.
+where $\Delta_{\mathcal X} u =\sum_{i=1}^k X_i^*X_iu$ is the so-called hypoelliptic sub-Laplacian associated with $\mathcal X$ and $X^*_i$ the formal adjoint of $X_i$.
 In particular, \eqref{eq:CheegerIn} gives a lower bound for the bottom of the spectrum of $-\Delta_{\mathcal X}$ on $\Omega$.
 Cheeger's inequalities of this type have already been investigated in~\cite{Montefalcone13} in the context of Carnot groups.
 This paper extends them to more general Carnot--Carath\'eodory structures.